dkfitzpatrick/SFND_3D_Object_Tracking/FINALPROJECT.md

 threshold = pt.mean + std_mult*pt.sigma).
 ```

-In addition, the outlier detection ignores the height dimension for distance calculation (essentially squashing the points).
+In addition, the outlier detection ignores the height dimension for distance calculation (essentially squashing the points vertically).
 The following image shows the same lidar points from frame #11, but with the outliers colored in read, using nn = 10, and std_mult = 1 (show3DObjects() was modified to provide stats and annotation for assessing the algorthim).
 The outliers are then ommitted from inclusion in TTC averaging.

 <img src="docimages/filteredlidardata.png" width="420" height="280" />